Imagine a heart-opening weekend,

-Leaning Out: An Adventuring Woman's Journey to Inclusion, Exploration, and Acceptance in Nature :: Kriste Peoples
+Leaning Out: An Adventuring Woman’s Journey to Inclusion, Exploration and Self-acceptance in Nature :: Kriste Peoples

-There are lots of discussion around inclusion and diversity in the outdoors, and this presentation offers context to underscore what got us here and why this conversation is so important now.
+There are lots of discussions around inclusion and diversity in the outdoors, and this presentation shares a century of historical context and personal stories to underscore what got us here and why this conversation is so important now.